 After the Eclipse Remote System Explorer perspective has been activated, it can be viewed by choosing its icon on the top right corner of the workspace.
 To go back to the (PHP) Project Explorer, its icon can be chosen.

 From the Remote System Explorer, new connections can be created by right-clicking in the Remote Systems window, choosing New > Connection… Multiple remote site connections (accessible at the same time) can be created.

 TS Terminal for Eclipse

 As with the RSE (see above), an Eclipse terminal can be installed as a plugin.
-This will show how to install the TM Terminal.

 Installing the TS Terminal for Eclipse